Issue Two:

 We accept both 2D and 3D visual art.
 You may submit up to five pieces per submission.

 When photographing your work, take your photo near a window and try to keep the lighting even.
-Avoid glare or shadows, and hold your camera parallel to the piece to prevent distortion.
+Hold your camera parallel to the piece to prevent distortion.
 Most modern phones will be sufficient—just make sure the image is clear and in focus.
-Do make sure your piece fills the frame as much as possible.
+Do make sure your piece fills the frame.

-We accept all forms of English-language poetry, and we especially welcome experimental, and genre-blurring work.
-There is no line limit, and you may submit up to five poems per submission.
+We accept all forms of poetry, and we especially welcome experimental and genre-blurring work.
+There is no line limit, and you may submit up to five poems per submission (unless submitting a themed collection).

 Poetry:

-We accept flash fiction, short stories, memoirs, and journalism.
+We accept flash fiction, short stories, memoirs, journalism, critical essays, personal essays, academic papers, drama, and translation.
 You may submit up to three pieces per submission.
 Follow the same formatting file guidelines as poetry.

 Prose: